Salesforce Tower Chicago: Execution Against All Odds

 A Cascading Effect

-Despite the obstacles presented by the new design challenge, Dan Karnes highlights the client’s trust in Alvine Engineering’s ability to effectively administer the changes to the design.
-Where other developers may refuse the request, Hines chose partners with proven track records in innovative solutions and a mindset that drives trailblazing solutions to fruition.
+Despite the obstacles presented by the new design challenges, Dan Karnes highlights the client’s trust in Alvine Engineering’s ability to effectively administer the changes to the design.
+Where other developers may refuse the request, Hines chose partners with proven track records in innovative solutions and a mindset that drives solutions to fruition.

 Questioning What’s Possible